 Please bring any items you intend to have appraised with you to your appointment.
 If you have any older paperwork, such as previous appraisals or sales documentation, please also bring those documents to your appointment.

-We try our best to accommodate our clients and their needs.
-In general, a formal written appraisal will be completed within one to two weeks.
-This includes a complete inspection, cleaning and polishing of your jewelry in our repair shop as well as documentation of details and descriptions of your items, photographs and thorough market research of values and availability.
+Our process for providing formal written documentation includes a complete inspection, cleaning and polishing of your jewelry in our repair shop, and documentation which includes details and descriptions of your items, photographs, and thorough market research of values and availability..

 What educational background do you have?